-Dischidia nummularia (dis-KID-ee-uh num-ew-LAH-ree-uh) which also carries the common name “string of nickels” is one of over 80 species of Dischidia.
+Dischidia nummularia (dis-KID-ee-uh num-ew-LAH-ree-uh) which also carries the common names of “string of nickels” or “button orchid” and is one of over 80 species of Dischidia.

 The Dischidia nummularia plant comes from the Apocynaceae (a-pos-ih-NAY-see-ee) family and is a:

 - Succulent tender perennial

 Dischidia plants grow much like epiphytic orchids, supported by branches and tree trunks.
 In some settings, they may grow on rocky limestone hillsides.

 These attractive, tropical epiphytes are easy to grow in a home or office setting and are excellent hanging basket succulent plants.

 The “String of Nickels” is native to a wide variety of tropical settings including: